irwanphan/agres-id-nextjs/backlog.md

 - [] Add product menu with category filter

 Data Preparation
-- [] Converter from MPL to clean_import.csv
+- [] step 1: prepare Converter from MPL to clean_import.csv
-- [] Query import from clean_import.csv to database
+- [] step 2: Query import from clean_import.csv to database
-- [] Query import from master_product_attributes.csv to update products
+- [] step 3: Query import from master_product_attributes.csv to update products
+- [] step 4: Create uploader from script above to upload MPL.xlsx to database